voiio/voiio.github.io/duties.md

 # Team duties

-This document is helpful to know what areas are covered by each team member.
+This document details which areas are covered by each team member.
+Besides overall transparency, this might come in handy in case of vacations or sickness.

 ## [Mostafa](https://github.com/mostafa-anm)